E131 series: E131-500/-580 series

-A total of 12 four-car trains were built for the Sagami Line; the first set (G-01) entered service on 18 November 2021.
+A total of 12 four-car trains were built for the Sagami Line; the first set (G-01) entered service on 18 November 2021 and the last set (G-12) arrived on 25 January 2022.
 It replaced the existing 205-500 series trains that have been in service since 1991.

 These trains were also used on through services between the Sagami Line and Yokohama Line during the morning and evening rush; these services ended on 11 March 2022.

 Lines served

 The series serves the following sections of lines: